open-mmlab/mmcv/docs/cnn.md

 #### **Initialization of model**

-On the basis of the initialization method, we define the corresponding initialization classes and register them to `INITIALIZERS`, so we can use the configuration to initialize the model.
+On the basis of the initialization methods, we define the corresponding initialization classes and register them to `INITIALIZERS`, so we can use the configuration to initialize the model.

 We provide the following initialization classes.